Nature knows no borders: Why Canada–United States conservation matters

 Cross-border conservation initiatives are an essential part of climate change adaptation.
 NCC works with many partners to protect lands that help conserve untouched landscapes, such as the Jim Prentice Wildlife Corridor in Alberta.
 This initiative is located in Crowsnest Pass and aims to conserve land parcels that are critical to the creation of a north-to-south crossing structure across Highway 3 and its adjacent railway line.
 With this structure, many mammals and migratory birds will be able to roam freely and securely through the Rocky Mountains in Canada and the U.S.

 In Quebec, NCC is currently working on the Ecological Corridors project.
 Focusing on habitat connectivity in southern Quebec, this collaborative effort targets important corridors in many regions, including the Laurentians, Montreal’s Greenbelt and Chaudière-Appalaches.
-These corridors represent important ecological links to other natural areas in New York, New Hampshire, Vermont and Maine.
+These corridors represent important ecological links to other natural areas in New York state, New Hampshire, Vermont and Maine.

 Donating to conservation in Canada as a U.S. taxpayer